Start » Iceland » Iceland Travel Tips – All Information needed for planning an Iceland Road Trip

 Walking on and underneath glaciers is dangerous – for activities like this my iceland travel tips definitely have to include getting a good insurance!

-7. Get In & Visa needed in Iceland
+7. Get In & Visa

 Direct flights to Iceland are available from many major airports in North America and Europe.
 The main carriers you should look into are Icelandair and WOWair.
 While the budget airline WOWair offers low prices it is worth looking into the packages of Icelandair as they offer a free stopover of up to 7 days for flights between Europe and North America!